 Acutely aware of the confusion that surrounds cannabis’s two most prominent cannabinoids, Diamond CBD have also put together extensive educational resources.
 Whilst their CBD education centre is a comprehensive guide that clears up common misconceptions, dives into the science behind the calming compound, and the conditions it can alleviate, their I am CBD, I am THC video series is a tongue-in-cheek campaign that spoof Apple’s iconic Get a Mac adverts that ran from 2006 to 2009—busting myths with a side order of humour.
 And choosing to adopt the strategy of one of the world’s most famous brands is a device that should not be overlooked; CBD is no longer an underground concern, the mainstream is taking note.

 “Along with many others in the beverage industry,” announced Coca-Cola in a September press statement, “we are closely watching the growth of non-psychoactive CBD as an ingredient in functional wellness beverages around the world.
 The space is evolving quickly.”
-The UK’ first CBD-infused soft drink, Botanic Lab, has recently been released, whilst California-based hemp CBD beverage Vybes was launched as the result of its founder Jonathan Eppers using cannabidiol to cure “debilitating anxiety”.
+Different types of machines have recently been released which makes cannabis products at home, for example, you can make cannabutter with just a few steps with a cannabutter machine.
+Another widespread cannabis product is soft drinks.
+The first CBD infused soft drink has been released by UK’s Botanic lab whilst California-based hemp CBD beverage Vybes was launched as the result of its founder Jonathan Eppers using cannabidiol to cure “debilitating anxiety”.

 There may be continued confusion around what exactly it is, but preconceptions are changing—as the United States’s march toward a legal marijuana industry continues, stereotypes are being shattered, stigma is in decline.
 Weed’s image is altering dramatically.
 Whether for pharmaceutical applications or not, there is an increasing desirability for cannabis and its byproducts.